 OK, so back to the question at hand – is cardio necessary to lose weight?
 Based on the above facts – no, it is not necessary to lose weight.
 Will it help you lose weight?
 Yes it can if you’re using it to create a calorie deficit.
 However, if you’re doing cardio without a calorie deficit, you can obviously forget about any kind of weight loss.

-Of all the methods for creating a calorie deficit, I’m the biggest fan of creating it through exercise alone.
-This method will allow you to eat the most food, get in the most nutrients, while at the same time building and maintaining the most muscle – all while dropping a high percentage of body fat.
+Of all the methods for creating a calorie deficit, I’m the biggest fan of either creating it through exercise alone or via a combination of diet and exercise.
+These methods will allow you to eat the most food, get in the most nutrients, while at the same time building and maintaining the most muscle – all while dropping a high percentage of body fat.

 What Kind of Exercise is Best?